Space To Care

 Cities are about connecting.
 From helping us get from point A to point B, to introducing us to the people we see, cities join us along our journey.
 The design of our built environments can influence our perspectives, our possibilities, our capacity for empathy and make the necessary space for more voices.
 The opportunity to create community where we live is often hindered by the design and culture of privatizing public space.
 We travel from home to car to work and back without the serendipity of meeting people in the in-between—it doesn’t exist anymore.

 The same way connections for friendships are an important part of well-being, so are connections for employment.
-Placemaking for economic mobility through mixed use development, adaptive design and balancing macro and microspaces for business owners provides opportunities for discovery and self advancement.
+Placemaking for economic mobility through mixed use development, adaptive design, financial accessibility, and balancing macro and microspaces for business owners provides opportunities for discovery and self advancement.
+Using the $3-13-30 model of pricing for neighboring businesses, especially from a food and beverage perspective, widens the net for economic participation.
+Pricing variety adjacencies provide the visibility and accessibility for economic opportunity, leading to the ability to elevate oneself and improve their economic status—the heart of economic mobility.
 Understanding the role cities play in shaping our daily lives and the impact they have on caring, caregiving and caretaking, and how those needs can be met by urban planning, is essential for generating a more inclusive workforce—especially for women.

 Common humanity is a shared state of being linked with basic ethics of altruism derived from the human condition, symbolizing physical care, social intelligence and compassion towards each other and self.